 Carson graduated from Guilford College with a degree in English and East Asian Studies.
-She has studied abroad at the Niigata College of Art and Design and International Christian University in Mitaka, Tokyo.
+She now works as an assistant copy editor in NC.
+Carson has studied abroad at the Niigata College of Art and Design and International Christian University in Mitaka, Tokyo.
 Carson wrote her thesis as a series of creative essays on Japanese popular music, some of which were published on this blog.
 She loves Shiina Ringo, the Alien franchise, and baked potatoes.

 Zack’s first close encounter with Japanese rock music began at the early age of 10 when he received a used version of the compilation album Fool on the planet by the pillows as a souvenir from Japan.
 After many years soul-searching with message board communities, online radio stations and more, Zack is here to share his thoughts and experiences.
 From witnessing the rise of some of the most talented bands to date to contributing to online shows with music playlists to inspire new fans, you know there’s got to be a story there.
 Zack is a graduate from the University of Houston with two bachelor degrees in English and Fine Arts and in his free time enjoys painting, traveling, and creating music of his own filled with the inspiration he finds daily through discovering old and new bands on YouTube.

 Contributor: Taylor Murnane